 Gaining this qualification gave me the confidence to share my passion with others through teaching and I now run workshops in Hampshire and the surrounding areas, including adult education classes in Winchester.
 I hope I can encourage you to join me on one of my workshops so that you too can experience the pleasures of this ancient and sustainable craft.
 Or if you have someone special in your life who would appreciate attending a workshop, I offer gift vouchers; just drop me a line.

-I also display and sell my baskets at a handful of garden and Christmas fairs around my home area in Hampshire, including participation in the annual Hampshire Open Studios event.
-My upcoming events are listed under Where I'm Selling.
+I also display and sell my baskets at a handful of garden and Christmas fairs around my home area in Hampshire, including past participation in the annual Hampshire Open Studios event.
+My upcoming events are listed under Events & Shows.

 If you have any questions, or just want to chat about baskets, do get in touch via the Contacts page.